 Answers to questions

-1. A 3 to 4 week old male infant who presents with progressively severe, non-bilious vomiting, which may be projectile.
+1. A 4 to 5 week old male infant who presents with progressive, nonbilious projectile vomiting.
 The vomiting occurs immediately after feeding, after which the infant is still hungry and wants to feed again.
 On physical exam, the infant may display signs of dehydration.
 Visible waves of peristalsis may be seen and an "olive" may be palpable.

-4. The initial step in management involves fluid resuscitation and correction of any metabolic abnormalities.
-HPS is not a surgical emergency, and any fluid deficits or alkalosis should be corrected prior to surgery to decrease surgical/anesthetic risks.
+3. The initial step in management involves fluid resuscitation and correction of any metabolic abnormalities.
+HPS is not a surgical emergency, and any fluid deficits or alkalosis should be corrected prior to surgery to decrease anesthetic risks